lucadanna011/lucadanna.github.io/_pages/about.md

 Currently, I am a Ph.D. student in Statistics and Computer Science at University Luigi Bocconi.
 My reasearch interests are on mathematical analysis, in particular in optimal transport and geometric analysis.

-If you need more informations, feel free to contact me by [email](alessandro.pinzi@phd.unibocconi.it).
+If you need more informations, feel free to contact me by [alessandro.pinzi@phd.unibocconi.it](mailto:alessandro.pinzi@phd.unibocconi.it).